 1. Can Anyone File Bankruptcy?

 Almost anyone that can prove they are struggling to pay debt can file bankruptcy.
 To file a petition for bankruptcy, you’ll need to take a credit counseling course in the six months before you file.
 If you filed for bankruptcy before, there are some time constraints, but you can file for bankruptcy again.
-Nobody is going to stop you from filing for bankruptcy if you don’t wait for the time constraints, but you won’t get your debts discharged and your claim could be construed as bankruptcy abuse.

-What if I filed a Chapter 7 bankruptcy before?
+What if I Filed a Chapter 7 Bankruptcy Before?

 If you filed a Chapter 7 petition before and your debt was discharged, you can file another Chapter 7 petition after eight years.
 If you want to start a Chapter 13 repayment plan after filing under Chapter 7, it’s only a four-year wait.
 The four-year or eight-year clock starts ticking from the date you filed your most recent bankruptcy.

-What if I filed a Chapter 13 bankruptcy before?
+What if I Filed a Chapter 13 Bankruptcy Before?

 If you received a discharge in a previous Chapter 13 filing, you only have to wait two years to refile a bankruptcy petition for the same chapter.
 You’ll have to wait six years from your most recent Chapter 13 bankruptcy filing if you intend to file a Chapter 7 case.